Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Method

 \subsection{Tactile Kinematic Cues}

+As shown in Figure \ref{fig:marker_motion}, when a robot manipulates an object, tactile RGB images capture high-quality geometry of the object's contact area.
+Differences between geometries in adjacent frames can indicate kinematic states of the in-hand object consisting of linear and angular velocities, which benefits the understanding of object pose changes.
+We thus present a learnable mapping from tactile images to object kinematic states, dubbed tactile kinematic cues.
+In general, such a mapping fulfills in a data-driven manner.
+Despite complex object motion caused by collisions and interactions, we observe that the mapping is simple when the object approximately sticks to the tactile sensor, thus presenting a two-stage design.
+First, a slippage detector is used to detect whether the in-hand object is slipping between adjacent frames.
+Then, object kinematic states are estimated by a velocity predictor via an optimization-based manner if no slippage occurs, otherwise via a learning-based network.

+\textbf{Slippage Detector.} Given tactile signals from two adjacent frames, we determine if the in-hand object has slippage.
+As shown in Figure \ref{fig:marker_motion}, optical tactile sensors\cite{yuan2017gelsight,gelslim,taylor2022gelslim} could capture marker positions and further compute marker flows via Nearest-Neighbor matching.
+We draw inspiration from GelSlim3.0\cite{taylor2022gelslim} and detect object slippage by fitting an affine transformation to the marker flows between consecutive frames.
+Specifically, denoting $N_c$ as the number of marker flows, and $S=\{s_i \in \mathbb{R}^2\}_{i=1}^{N_c}$ and $T=\{t_i \in \mathbb{R}^2\}_{i=1}^{N_c}$ as source and target pixels of marker flows, we compute $E=\min\limits_{A,b} \sum_{i=1}^{N_c} \Vert A s_i + b - t_i \Vert_2^2$ via the least-square method.
+A slippage is detected if and only if $E$ is larger than a threshold.

-When a visual tactile sensor is in contact with a rigid object, the contact area of the sensor surface sticks to the grasped object and moves simultaneously before a slip occurs.
-Therefore, as shown in Figure \ref{fig:marker_motion}, the velocities of the contact points of the sensor and object can be acquired from the marker flows detected from consecutive tactile images, serving as kinematic cues.
+\textbf{Optimization-based Velocity Predictor.} When a visual tactile sensor is in contact with a rigid object, the contact area of the sensor surface sticks to the grasped object and moves simultaneously if no slippage occurs.
+In this case, the 2D pixel flow $f_{c_i}$ of a contact point $p_{c_i}$ on the sensor, which is approximate to the point on the object surface, can be acquired from the marker flows detected from consecutive tactile images exemplified in Figure \ref{fig:marker_motion}. $f_{c_i}$ is then transformed to 3D velocity $v_{c_i}$ via tactile depth map estimated by GelSight\cite{yuan2017gelsight}.